jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 Peer Practices Associated
 With Micro and Macro
 Dependency Management
-In todays world, a wide variety of bits are flowing rapidly through our software supply chains.
+In today’s world, a wide variety of bits are flowing rapidly through our software supply chains.
 Because of this, an equally wide variety of decisions must be made by engineering team members